Pure economic loss: Malaysia

 In Malaysia, the Federal Court in Majlis Perbandaran Ampang v Steven Phoa Cheng Loon [2006] 2 AMR 563 followed the decision in Caparo Industries v Dickman [1990] UKHL 2 where it held; pure economic loss is claimable if 1) the damage was foreseeable, 2) the relationship between the parties was one of sufficient proximity, and 3) it is fair, just and reasonable to impose a duty of care on the defendant.

+In the case of Tenaga Nasional Malaysia v Batu Kemas Industri Sdn Bhd & Anor Appeal [2018] 6 CLJ 683, the Federal Court has reaffirmed the position of the Caparo's three-fold test.
+However, the Court also stressed that the third element shall only be relevant in new and novel cases.
+In well-established cases such as economic loss, the third element is inapplicable and the Court must adhere to precedents.

 United States

 In the United States, Chief Judge Benjamin N. Cardozo of the New York Court of Appeals famously described pure economic loss as "liability in an indeterminate amount, for an indeterminate time, to an indeterminate class".
 The product liability form of the rule (i.e., that there is no recovery for pure economic loss under a theory of strict product liability) can be traced back to Roger Traynor's decision in the California case Seely v.
 White Motor Co.
 (1965), which was later adopted by the Supreme Court of the United States in East River Steamship Corp v.
 Transamerica Delaval Inc. (1986).

 A few state supreme courts in the United States have departed from the majority rule and authorized recovery for pure economic loss through tort causes of action (usually negligence).
 The first was California in 1979, followed later by New Jersey and Alaska.
+Legal scholars in the United States, such as Jacob Chabot, have also begun to question the majority rule, observing that indeterminate liability cannot truly ground the rule because of its many exceptions and concluding that departure from the rule would be desirable.